-- c.
-Member Contributions (Employer and Employee) Tax-sheltered contributions and tax-paid contributions shall be fully vested. - d.
+d.
 The employee/employer contribution is determined by the salary stated on the contract or letter of employment.
 Increases in contributions will be made at the beginning of the contract or letter of employment year during which the change will occur.
-Summer employment, overloads, directed studies and part-time teaching are not covered.
+Summer employment, overloads, directed readings or any other payment type above the employee's normal annual salary are not included.